psam21/cb/misc/technical-roadmap.md

 - Reduces technical debt by building proper foundations first
 - Enables team members to specialize in different layers

-**Database-First Backend Approach:**
+**Minimal Database Backend Approach:**

-- Cultural data has complex relationships (languages, regions, practices, communities)
+- Most cultural data stored in Nostr events (decentralized, community-controlled)
-- Proper schema design prevents data inconsistencies later
+- Minimal PostgreSQL only for complex relational queries that don't fit Nostr's event model
-- Migration system allows evolution without data loss
+- Redis for caching, session management, and performance optimization
-- Multiple storage types (SQL for metadata, IPFS for media, Nostr for decentralized data)
+- Elasticsearch/Algolia for full-text search indexing (rebuilt from Nostr events)

 **Security and Privacy by Design:**
 - Cultural data is sensitive and requires special protection